-The power circuit must be fed by one 12V, maximum 4Ah lead-acid sealed battery or two 12V, maximum 2Ah parallel-wired lead-acid sealed batteries.
+The power circuit must be fed by one 12V, maximum 4Ah lead-acid or Nickel-Cadmium sealed battery or two 12V, maximum 3Ah parallel-wired lead-acid or Nickel-Cadmium sealed batteries.

 3.3.02 Kill Switch

 For safety reasons, the robot must have an easily identifiable and accessible ON/OFF kill switch.
 The kill switch must be connected to the circuit such that it kills the robot's 12V-circuit when the switch is pushed down, not pulled.
 The kill switch that must be used on all robots is the NPB22-J, or a switch deemed equivalent by CRC Robotics.